Smalltooth stingray

-Species Description
+Species description

 The smalltooth stingray (Hypanus rudis) is a species of whiptail stingray within the family Dasyatidae.
 Very little is known about this species as it is extremely rare to find, and has not been studied thoroughly.
 The species was described by Albert Günther in 1870, a German zoologist, ichthyologist and herpetologist.
-Albert Günther initially named the species Trygon rudis, however, the currently accepted name, as recognized by the International Union for Conservation of Nature (IUCN), is Hypanus rudis.
+Albert Günther initially named the species Trygon rudis; however, the currently accepted name, as recognized by the International Union for Conservation of Nature (IUCN), is Hypanus rudis.
 All the information we retain derives entirely from a single specimen (holotype), dating from the 19th century.
 The specimen has since been lost and no further evidence of the existence of the smalltooth stingray has been found.

 Biology

 As the name suggests, this species is characterized by small teeth.
 Characteristic of all other stingray species, Hypanus rudis has a mouth located on its ventral side, also known as an inferior mouth, very useful for benthic feeding.
 However, in comparison to other recorded species of stingray, Hypanus rudis was described as having extremely narrow and fine teeth.
 While other stingrays such as the Atlantic stingray (H. sabinus) or Southern stingray (H. americanus) mostly feed on crustaceans, clams, and oysters on the ocean floor using their larger, broader teeth to crush hard shells, the fine, small teeth that were found on Hypanus rudis suggest they most likely were not specialized for the crushing of hard shells.
 We can therefore infer that smalltooth stingrays most likely feed on smaller, soft bodied creatures such as worms, small crustaceans, and molluscs on the seafloor.
-Additionally, similar to other stingray and shark species, we can assume that H. rudis most likely uses its snout and electroreceptors in order to find buried prey in the sand.
-These electroreceptors are called ampullae of Lorenzini, and are small, pore-like structures found on the around and beneath a shark’s or stingray’s rostrum (snout).
+Additionally, similar to other stingray and shark species, we can assume that H. rudis most likely uses its snout and electroreceptors to find buried prey in the sand.
+These electroreceptors are called ampullae of Lorenzini, and are small, pore-like structures found on the around and beneath a shark's or stingray's rostrum (snout).
 They have the ability to detect the weak electric fields produced by other animals (possible prey) in front or below them.

-Figure 1.0: visible ampullae of Lorenzini located on the ventral side and concentrated around a stingray’s snout used as electroreceptors for finding prey.